Centre for Youth Policy

 Leaders Forum

-A closed-door retreat bringing together emerging political leaders, academics, and civil society practitioners from democracies around the world โ€” to think seriously and candidly about the future of democratic governance.
+A closed-door retreat where the next generation of democratic leaders — elected officials, scholars, and civil society practitioners from across the world — come together to think seriously about the future of democratic governance.

 30Young Leaders